ShariqueHusain/supermarket/README.md

 # supermarket

-This is just a sample app for github
+This is just a sample app for supermarket
+Change for some testing